Genealogy of the extremal process of the branching random walk: Abstract

 \section{Abstract}

-The extremal process of a branching random walk is the point measure of the position of particles at time $n$ shifted by the position of the minimum.
-Madaule~\cite{Mad15} proved that this point measure converges toward a shifted decorated Poisson point process.
-In this article we study the joint convergence of the extremal process with its genealogical informations.
-This result is then used to characterize the law of the decoration in the limiting process as well as to study the supercritical Gibbs measures of the branching random walk.
+The extremal process of a branching random walk is the point measure recording the position of particles alive at time $n$, shifted around the expected position of the minimal position.
+Madaule~\cite{Mad15} proved that this point measure converges, as $n \to \infty$, toward a randomly shifted, decorated Poisson point process.
+In this article, we study the joint convergence of the extremal process together with its genealogical informations.
+This result is then used to describe the law of the decoration in the limiting process, as well as to study the supercritical Gibbs measures of the branching random walk.